Terrorism poses a direct threat to APEC's vision of secure, open and prosperous economies.

 - Cooperate with relevant international and regional organizations

 - Facilitate cooperation between APEC fora on counter-terrorism issues.

-In July 2013, recognizing that the threat of terrorism is long-lasting in nature and the CTTF’s valuable and constructive role in helping to protect the economic systems in the region from disruption, APEC senior officials endorsed a proposal to upgrade the task force into a working group.
-The Counter Terrorism Working Group’s first mandate was set for 2013–2017, in accordance with its strategic plan.
+In July 2013, recognizing that threat of terrorism has a long-lasting nature and the CTTF’s valuable and constructive role in helping to protect the economic systems in the region from disruption; APEC Senior Officials endorsed the proposal to upgrade the task force into a working group.
+The Counter Terrorism Working Group first mandate is for 2013–2017 in accordance with its strategic plan.

-In February 2018, the SOM Steering Committee on ECOTECH adopted the APEC Counter-Terrorism Working Group Strategic Plan 2018–2022—which is the document that guides the CTWG’s current work.
+In February 2018, the Senior Officials’ Meeting (SOM) Steering Committee on Economic and Technical Cooperation (ECOTECH) adopted the APEC Counter-Terrorism Working Group Strategic Plan 2018- 2022, a document that now guides the CTWG’s work.